johnsas5/GVSU-CIS350-SHARPPYTHONS/docs/SRS.md

 1. **Login Page**
     1. *Users must be able to login using an email and password*
     2. *The system must validate the users login creditentials againsts a database of current users.*
-    3. *The system must redirect the user to their home page after succesfully logging in.*
+    3. *The system must redirect the user to their finance form page after succesfully logging in.*
 2. **Signup Form**
      1. *Users must be able to signup using any valid email address*
      2. *The system must save the new user to a database of current users*